just-the-docs/just-the-docs-tests/collections/_tests/profiles/endoflife.date/index.md

 # `endoflife.date`

 `endoflife.date` documents EOL dates and support lifecycles for various products.
-`endoflife.date` currently tracks 224 products.
+On 2023-06-04, `endoflife.date` tracked 225 products, and the website had 228 pages.
-The website has about 226 pages.
+The navigation has only top-level pages.

 Website
 : <https://endoflife.date>